 Widespread exercises are :

-At this the Mantra-Mediation has the special purpose, to create a resonance and vibration which amplifies itself by the constant concentrated repetition and which transforms those regions, which come into contact with this vibration.
+The Mantra-Mediation has the special purpose to create a resonance and vibration which amplifies itself by the constant concentrated repetition and which transforms those regions, which come into contact with this vibration.
+Another purpose is the awakeing of Chakras.
 The deeper the meditation the bigger are the effects of such a vibration.

 The concentrated repetition of a mantram creates in the EEG a growing synchronization of the electric brain activity, which amplifies the rhythm of the alpha-waves and causes a mental and physical relexation.